AyeshaArif477/my-cicd-demo/README.md

 - `style.css`: Styling for the page.

 ## Deployment:
-This project is automatically deployed to an Azure VM via Jenkins whenever new code is pushed to this repository..........
+This project is automatically deployed to an Azure VM via Jenkins whenever new code is pushed to this repository.